gc-na/cshellwiki.github.io/wiki/sysctl_english.md

-# [Linux] Bash sysctl Uso: Manage kernel parameters at runtime
+# [Linux] C Shell (csh) sysctl 用法等价: Manage kernel parameters at runtime

 ## Overview
 The `sysctl` command is used to examine and modify kernel parameters at runtime in Unix-like operating systems.
-It allows users to read and change kernel settings without needing to reboot the system, making it a powerful tool for system administrators.
+It allows users to view and change system settings that affect the kernel's behavior without needing to reboot the system.

 ## Usage
 The basic syntax of the `sysctl` command is as follows: